 As a biotechnology company that encounters significant competition for qualified personnel, long-term incentive compensation plays a critical role in our ability to attract, hire, motivate, and reward qualified and experienced executives.
 The use of long-term incentive compensation in the form of equity awards is necessary for us to compete for qualified executives without significantly increasing cash compensation and is the most important element of our executive compensation program.
-We use equity awards to incentivize and reward our Named Executive Officers for long-term corporate performance based on the value of our common stock and, thereby, to align their interests with the interests of our stockholders.
+We use equity awards to incentivize and reward our Named Executive Officers for long-term corporate performance based on the value of our Common Stock and, thereby, to align their interests with the interests of our stockholders.
 The realized value of these equity awards bears a direct relationship to our stock price, and, therefore, these awards are an incentive for our Named Executive Officers to create value for our stockholders.
-Equity awards also help us retain our Named Executive Officers in a highly competitive market.
+Equity awards that vest over time also help us retain our Named Executive Officers in a highly competitive market.

-In 2022, we used options to purchase shares of our common stock to motivate and reward our Named Executive Officers for long-term increases in the value of our common stock.
-The Compensation Committee believes that because stock options provide for an economic benefit only in the event that our stock price increases over the exercise price of the option, these awards align the interests of our Named Executive Officers with those of our stockholders.
+In 2023, we used options to purchase shares of our Common Stock and PSUs that are settled in shares of our Common Stock to motivate and reward our Named Executive Officers for long-term increases in the value of our Common Stock.
+The Compensation Committee believes that because stock options provide an economic benefit only in the event that our stock price increases over the exercise price of the option, these awards align the interests of our Named Executive Officers with those of our stockholders.
+PSU awards granted to our Named Executive Officers vest only after the achievement of specified performance objectives approved by the Compensation Committee, which are set at challenging levels.
+Accordingly, the Compensation Committee believes that PSU awards provide meaningful incentives to our Named Executive Officers to increase the value of our stock over time.
+In addition, the vesting feature of PSU grants contributes to retention of our Named Executive Officers by providing an incentive to our Named Executive Officers' 2023 equity awards (through stock options and PSUs) was appropriate to ensure that the compensation of our Named Executive Officers remains tied to stock performance and achievement of meaningful corporate goals and that it also promotes retention.

-In 2022, the Compensation Committee did not apply a rigid formula in determining the size of the equity awards to be granted to our Named Executive Officers.
-Instead, in making these decisions, the Compensation Committee exercised its judgment as to the amount of the awards after considering a competitive market analysis prepared by Compensia, the outstanding equity holdings of each Named Executive Officer (including the current economic value of his or her unvested equity holdings and the ability of these unvested holdings to satisfy our retention objectives), the proportion of our total shares outstanding used for annual employee long-term incentive compensation awards (our "burn rate") in relation to the annual burn rate ranges of the companies in our compensation peer group, the potential voting power dilution to our stockholders in relation to the median practice of the companies in our compensation peer group, and the other factors described in "Compensation-Setting Process - Setting Target Total Direct Compensation" above.
-Based upon these factors, the Compensation Committee determined the size of each award at levels it considered appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.
+In 2023, the Compensation Committee did not apply a rigid formula in determining the size of the equity awards to be granted to our Named Executive Officers.
+Instead, in making these decisions, the Compensation Committee exercised its judgment as to the amount of the awards after considering a competitive market analysis prepared by Compensia, the outstanding equity holdings of each Named Executive Officer (including the current economic value of his or her unvested equity holdings and the ability of these unvested holdings to satisfy our retention objectives), the proportion of our total shares of our Common Stock outstanding used for annual employee long-term incentive compensation awards (our "burn rate") in relation to the annual burn rate ranges of the companies in our compensation peer group, the potential voting power dilution to our stockholders in relation to the median practice of the companies in our compensation peer group, and the other factors described in "Compensation-Setting Process - Setting Target Total Direct Compensation" above.
+Based upon these factors, the

+Compensation Committee determined the size of each award at levels it considered appropriate to create a meaningful opportunity for reward predicated on the creation of long-term stockholder value.